Live Maintained Views on Boston Transit to Run at Home

 It follows that:

-• We create views like countdown_inner and parsed_all_pred without indexes because we don’t want to use up memory on intermediate views that we don’t intend to query.
+countdown_innerandparsed_all_predwithout indexes because we don't want to use up memory on intermediate views that we don't intend to query. - We create

 Indexes in Materialize can built on top of each other.
 As you will see, the view is enriched_all_pred used for both apps in this blog post, so it has been created with an index because it saves memory and processing power to compute the information only once.